Supporting the United Nations Sustainable Development Goal No 2: Zero Hunger

 NOVEMBER 2019 – FEBRUARY 2020 – FOOD CRISIS

-The Butterfly Tree has continued to provide emergency food relief to remote areas in Mukuni, Sekute and Nyawa Chiefdoms.
-Hunger, and in some areas, famine is apparent.
-People are living on wild fruits and roots and have gone two months without a proper meal.
-The drought has finally broken but food is in short supply until crops can be harvested for those that could afford to buy seeds.
+During the drought of 2019-20 The Butterfly Tree provided emergency food relief to remote areas in Mukuni, Sekute and Nyawa Chiefdom.
+Hunger, and in some areas, famine was widespread.
+People were living on wild fruits and roots, going two months without a proper meal.

 The stable diet for Zambians is maize, which is heavily dependent on rain.
 The rainy season in Zambia runs between November and April, seeds are planted in November.
 Too much rain and the seeds rot, insufficient rain results in poor crops.